-HR automation can bring significant benefits to not only HR departments but the organizations and employees they serve.
-Relieving HR from the burden on repetitive administrative tasks can lead to more strategic problem solving, higher employee engagement, and higher profitability.
+You already know that HR automation can transform your workflows and unlock strategic advantages not only for HR departments but across your organization.
 But many CEOs and leadership teams are disconnected from the benefits and necessities of HR software.

-Pitching HR software — also referred to as HRIS — to leadership requires a well-structured approach that effectively communicates the benefits, value, and potential return on investment (ROI) of implementing HR automation to adequately communicate and convince stakeholders to make the investment.
+To secure buy-in, you need to speak their language.
+A well-structured approach that effectively communicates the benefits, value, and potential return on investment (ROI) of implementing HR automation can make pitching HR software easier.

 Common benefits of HR automation